Dhanyashree381/Drowsiness-Detection-System-with-Real-Time-Alerts-for-Drivers-Using-openCV-main/README.md

 - This project is licensed under the MIT License.

 ## Contact
-- For queries, contact K J Justin.
+- For queries, contact Dhanyashree.